Reverse engineering using "String"

 Hi, I’m trying a basic example where I create a class with a string attribute.
 The code generation works well.
 However when I modify the code (making the attribute public, for example), I get an error message “Type not found: String”.
 I noticed that in the model the type is written with a small “s”–“string” and in the code with a capital “S”–“String”, but I guess there must be a wrapper to handle this.
 Could you please help me to fixe that.
 Note that I’m using the 3.4 version of Modelio.
 Thanks

-#1 Updated by Christophe Demeulemeester 8 months ago
+#1 Updated by Christophe Demeulemeester almost 5 years ago

 - File AccessibleClasses.png added